awsdocs/aws-cdk-guide/doc_source/getting_started.md

 The AWS CDK is designed around a handful of important concepts\.
 We will introduce a few of these here briefly\.
 Follow the links to learn more, or see the Concepts topics in this guide's Table of Contents\.

 An AWS CDK [app](apps.md) is an application written in TypeScript, JavaScript, Python, Java, or C\# that uses the AWS CDK to define AWS infrastructure\.
 An app defines one or more [stacks](stacks.md)\.
-Stacks \(equivalent to AWS CloudFormation stacks\) contains [constructs](constructs.md), each of which defines one or more concrete AWS resources, such as Amazon S3 buckets, Lambda functions, Amazon DynamoDB tables, and so on\.
+Stacks \(equivalent to AWS CloudFormation stacks\) contain [constructs](constructs.md), each of which defines one or more concrete AWS resources, such as Amazon S3 buckets, Lambda functions, Amazon DynamoDB tables, and so on\.

 Constructs \(as well as stacks and apps\) are represented as types in your programming language of choice\.
 You instantiate constructs within a stack to declare them to AWS, and connect them to each other using well\-defined interfaces\.